hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/WEEK 1/Phase 2/README.md

 ---

-To better understand placement behavior, the layout was inspected at a higher zoom level.
+# The layout was inspected at a higher zoom level.

 ![](Screenshots/16_post_placement_standard_cell_view.png)